helium/helium-js/README.md

 // initialize an address from a b58 string const alice = Address.fromB58('148d8KTRcKA5JKPekBcKFd4KfvprvFRpjGtivhtmRmnZ8MFYnP3')

-// initialize multisig address const multisigAddress = await MultisigAddress.create([bob.address, alice], 1)
+// initialize multisig address with the full set of addreses and required number of signatures const multisigAddress = await MultisigAddress.create([bob.address, alice], 1)

-// get the speculative nonce for the keypair const account = await client.accounts.get(multisigAddress.b58)
+// get the speculative nonce for the multisig keypair const account = await client.accounts.get(multisigAddress.b58)

 // construct a PaymentV2 txn to sign